Introduction to Tkinter Scrollbar

 - elementborderwidth: The “elementborderwidth” option of the Tkinter scrollbar widget helps to adjust the border width around the slider and the arrowheads/cursor points.
 By default, the elementborderwidth is with the value “1”.
 You can add any border width using the elementborderwidth option as we needed/required.

-- highlightbackground: The “highlightbackground” option of the Tkinter scrollbar widget helps with the highlight color’s whenever the scrollbar/slider don’t have any focus.
+- highlightbackground: The “highlightbackground” option of the Tkinter scrollbar widget helps highlight color’s whenever the scrollbar/slider doesn’t have any focus.

 - highlightcolor: The”highlightcolor” option of the Tkinter scrollbar widget is used for the focus color of the highlight when the mouse point/scrollbar/slider has the focus.

-- highlightthickness: The “highlightthickness” option of the scrollbar widget useful to set the thickness of the highlight but by default, the highlight thickness value is set to 1.
+- highlightthickness: The “highlightthickness” option of the scrollbar widget is useful for setting the highlight’s thickness, but by default, the highlight thickness value is set to 1.
 You can set to the value 0 in order to suppress the focus highlight’s display.

 - orient: The “orient” option helps to set the orientation as horizontal/vertical.
 It is like orient=HORIZONTAL OR orient =VERTICAL .